SE-ML/se-ml.github.io/best_practices/_posts/2020-02-02-data_version.md

 photocredit: #

 intent: Improve reproducibility, traceability and compliance. #
 motivation: In order to reproduce previous machine learning experiments, one needs more than just the executable code.
-Versioning the training and testing data, the final model and all configuration files concomitantly is complimentary to versioning the executable code. #
+Versioning the training and testing data, the final model and all configuration files is complementary to versioning the executable code. #
 applicability: Versioning should be used in any ML application or experiment.
 related: [exp_owner, exp_tstfeature] #
 dependencies: #